Azure-Samples/service-bus-dotnet-messaging-performance/README.md

 # service-bus-dotnet-messaging-performance
 This sample can be used to help benchmark Service Bus Premium Messaging, and can be used for performance best practices.
+Check out the related blog post for additional information - <https://blogs.msdn.microsoft.com/servicebus/2016/07/18/premium-messaging-how-fast-is-it/>

 ## Running this sample

 ### Prerequisites